trafero/tstack/docs/quickstart.md

 # Quick Start Guide

-A [docker image](https://hub.docker.com/r/trafero/tstack/) contains the tstack components.
+A [docker image](https://hub.docker.com/r/trafero/tstack-mqtt/) contains the tstack components.
 Using docker-compose with this image is the fastest way to get started.

-Note that this stack does not use a secure (encrypted) MQTT connection, so is not suitable for live use, but is a great way to get started locally.

 For a more complete stack with encryption, check out [../docker-compose.yml.dist](../docker-compose.yml.dist) and it's associated [env file](../env.dist).